Canines on my spiritual path v 2.5:

 Or I was a toddler weredog

-Dogs have been a huge part of my life from my earliest memory in this lifetime being about a dog, or at least I gather it is my earliest despite my problems remembering the chronology of events, for after years having this vision of sitting on the kitchen floor with my arms lifted up around Rusty, a big golden dog that I figured had been a Golden Retriever I discovered that Rusty was actually a Cocker Spaniel!
-So I was a lot younger and smaller than I thought when I remembered this.
+Dogs have been a huge part of my life from my earliest memory in this lifetime being about a dog, or at least I gather it is my earliest despite my problems remembering the chronology of events.
+However, my memory is of sitting on the kitchen floor with my arms lifted up around Rusty, a big golden dog that I figured had been a Golden Retriever but then discovered that Rusty was actually a Cocker Spaniel!
+So I was pretty small at the time.

 My first memory of preforming an act of “rescuing” a dog?
 I was 3 years old and with my sister to buy a dog for our mother., in the early ’60s when adoption apparently was an unknown option.
 I insisted on a silver beige Toy Poodle.
 Why?
 Because it was the one proportionally the biggest in comparison to the crate it was in.
 Or perhaps I convinced myself this was what happened when I got questioned about why I chose her time and time again.
 The first word out of my father’s mouth when he saw her was “scram!” and that became her name.
 Many people’s opinion of her was similar.
 But I adored her, as did my mother.
 She was very tiny and very fierce.
 We always kept her “puppy clipped” without a pom-pom to be seen so that she looked like an actual dog (this is how we saw it, I was an adult by the time that I learned that “that haircut” was actually designed for keeping organs and joints warm in cold water retrieval).
 Or at times a lamb as we weren’t all that regular with her clippings.
 When my father got a Doberman and my sister, who for a time lived just down the road, a Great Dane, Scram was the definite alpha who kept all these dogs, though they towered over her, in line.
 No dog was more ferocious than Scram.

-Many of my other early memories is of being a dog.
+But many of my early canine memories is of being a dog.
 Or thinking I was.
-Perhaps it was just delusion, perhaps not fully processed reincarnation fragments.
-Perhaps my mother let me watch Dark Shadows at too young an age —-the werewolf fascination was strong very early, and it’s stuck.
+Through the years I’ve thought perhaps it was just delusion, perhaps not fully processed reincarnation fragments.
+Or perhaps my mother let me watch Dark Shadows at too young an age, but have since realized that I was 6 when the first werewolf appeared it, and I was younger than that when this started.
+But I did become both fascinated and annoyed by the werewolves on DS, annoyed because they all were men and they all wanted to be cured and none figured out to go into the woods and chase animals instead of staying around where they’d find people instead.
 Perhaps, however, there was a realization of something within me, something I connected to, which came to me very early.
 Either way it has incorporated into my spiritual identity, especially later, especially as I learned about the connection of warriors and dogs and fáelad and my Goddess and wolves, and how these things may relate.

 That was when I first made contact, I believe, with the Otherworld.
 With beings that were often neither humanoid nor animal, but could appear to be both.
 The Wolf Bitch started to be around then.
 Not close, but there.
 My first experiences with the spiritual where watched over by her, me so young I had not concept of religion or spirituality.
 Only of my friends I later “learned” were imaginary and who I lost for many years when I “grew up” ….until I was ready to realize that what a child knows is sometimes more real than we are convinced of later.